Cottage Garden Seeds have been growing heirloom Sweet Peas for over 5 years.

 Spencer

-Use: Premium cut flowers, floristry and show gardens.
+Use: Cut flowers, floristry and show gardens.

-Gawler’s are a classic heirloom sweet pea prized for its strong fragrance and robust climbing habit.
+A classic heirloom sweet pea prized for its strong fragrance and robust climbing habit.
 Originating in Australia, this variety produces abundant, large blooms in a pleasing palette of soft pinks and creams, often with a slightly darker centre.

 Fragrance: intense, traditional sweet pea scent